armandouv/adoptions-backend/README.md

-# adoptions-backend
+# mascotadopta-rest-api

-A REST API for a pet adoption platform.
+REST API for Mascotadopta, a pet adoption platform